Introduction to Transformers: an NLP Perspective: Improved Architectures

-\item The pre-norm architecture describes a standard residual neural network where the input of a whole network is added to its output.
-We can write the gradient of the error at $\mathbf{z}^{l}$ as
+\item The pre-norm architecture describes a standard residual neural network where the input of the entire network is added directly to its output.
+We can write the gradient of the error at $\mathbf{z}^{l}$ as:

-It is easy to see that $\frac{\partial E}{\partial \mathbf{z}^{l}}$ receives direct feedback regarding the errors made by the model, because the first term of the summation on the right-hand side (i.e., $\frac{\partial E}{\partial \mathbf{z}^{L}}$) is the gradient of the model output which is independent of the network depth. \end{itemize} The use of the pre-norm architecture also helps optimization during early gradient descent steps.
-For example, it has been found that pre-norm Transformer models can be trained by using a larger learning rate in the early stage of training instead of gradually increasing the learning rate from a small value \citep{xiong-etal:2020layer}.
+It is easy to see that $\frac{\partial E}{\partial \mathbf{z}^{l}}$ receives direct feedback regarding the error, because the first term on the right-hand side (i.e., $\frac{\partial E}{\partial \mathbf{z}^{L}}$) is the gradient of the model output, which is independent of the network depth. \end{itemize} The use of the pre-norm architecture also helps optimization during early gradient descent steps.
+For example, it has been found that pre-norm Transformer models can be trained using a larger learning rate in the early stages of training, instead of requiring a gradual learning rate warmup from a small value~\citep{xiong-etal:2020layer}.

-While the pre-norm architecture leads to easier optimization of deep Transformer models, we would not simply say that it is a better choice compared to the post-norm architecture.
+While the pre-norm architecture facilitates easier optimization of deep Transformer models, we cannot simply conclude that it is a universally better choice compared to the post-norm architecture.
 In fact, both post-norm and pre-norm Transformer models have been successfully used in many applications.
-For example, the post-norm architecture is widely used in BERT-like models, while the pre-norm architecture is a more popular choice in recent generative large language models.
-Broadly, these two architectures provide different ways to design a deep Transformer model, as well as different advantages and disadvantages in doing so.
-The post-norm architecture forces the representation to be learned through more non-linear functions, but in turn results in a complicated model that is relatively hard to train.
-By contrast, the pre-norm architecture can make the training of Transformer models easier, but would be less expressive than the post-norm counterpart if the learned models are overly dependent on the shortcut paths.
+For example, the post-norm architecture is widely used in BERT-like models, while the pre-norm architecture is the more popular choice for recent generative large language models.
+Broadly, these two architectures provide different paradigms for designing deep Transformer models, each with distinct advantages and disadvantages.
+The post-norm architecture forces the representation to be learned through more non-linear functions, resulting in a highly expressive but complicated model that is relatively hard to train.
+By contrast, the pre-norm architecture makes the training of Transformer models easier, but it may be less expressive than its post-norm counterpart if the learned model becomes overly dependent on the shortcut paths.